dotnet/core/Documentation/build-and-install-rhel6-prerequisites.md

 * lttng-ust
 * zlib

 .NET Core also needs two runtime libraries - CURL and ICU - that are not available as RHEL 6 installation packages in versions that .NET Core relies on.
 CURL is required if the application references System.Net.Http.dll.
 ICU is needed except if globalization is disabled.
-Globalization can be disabled by setting the environment variable `CORECLR_GLOBAL_INVARIANT` to 1 or by adding `System.Globalization.Invariant` element set to `true` under `configProperties` in `*.runtimeconfig.json` file of the application.
+Globalization can be disabled by setting the environment variable `DOTNET_SYSTEM_GLOBALIZATION_INVARIANT` to `true` or by adding `System.Globalization.Invariant` element set to `true` under `configProperties` in `*.runtimeconfig.json` file of the application.
 Here is an example for a console app:
 ```json
 {
     "runtimeOptions": {